 If a payment error does occur, a business can adopt one of several available safeguards, such as notifying the bank ASAP to dispute a payment and complete a return, or adding Positive Pay services to ensure specific payments are pre-authorized and others are monitored or even reversed automatically.

-Whether you’re working remotely or are back in the office, ACH payments offer a safer, cheaper, more efficient, and more secure way to do business.
+Whether you’re still working remotely or are back in the office, ACH payments offer a safer, cheaper, more efficient, and more secure way to do business.
 The best thing you can do, as you discover the convenience of ACH, is to share with your customers.
 By promoting ACH as your preferred payment option, you’ll be able to make a nearly seamless transition to effectively managing payments — both now and as you ease in to your new normal.

 P.S.
 We got some of these great tips from Nacha — you can read their article here.